 According to Psych Central, scientists have found that productivity is damaged by working too long without breaks.
 Besides the fact that your brain grows more tired and distracted as you work, you will also produce less valuable work the longer you work without a break.
 Several factors contribute to this, including how quickly someone can move and think decreases once they work past a certain length of time.
 Lower quality of work means lower productivity.

 Overall, while it can be tempting to believe that you will get more done if you work more hours, this isn’t always the case.
 The human brain needs breaks to rest and address distractions to keep it productive.
-Therefore you should avoid working for long periods and instead work for shorter, more productive blocks of time.
+Therefore you should avoid periods of working too long and instead work for shorter, more productive blocks of time.

 I found this very informative video on Youtube titled: 7 Signs You’ve Been Working Too Long and NEED to Take a Break We often don’t pay attention to the ‘warning signs’ that our body gives us when we’ve been working too long and a bit of rest and relaxation is necessary.